vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 executable engine.
 LOEBNERVS2010 builds a Loebner contest version.

-* **Top Level Files**: Aside from the chatscript.exe, the following top level files exist: authorizedIP.txt –as a server, this allows some users to enter commands changes.txt – list of changes between releases version.txt – the current version talk.vbs – script to enable voice output in windows
+* **Top Level Files**: Aside from the chatscript.exe, the following top level files exist:
+`authorizedIP.txt` – as a server, this allows some users to enter commands `changes.txt` – list of changes between releases `version.txt` – the current version
+`talk.vbs` – script to enable voice output in windows

 * **REGRESS**: Files that can do regress tests of various kinds are here.